 - Glue the face onto the front of the train.

 - Glue the smokestack onto the top.
 You can glue a bit of cotton ball to the smockstack as pretend smoke.
-If you want to make it a bit more environmentally realistic, you can colour the cotton grey or black with marker or paint.
+If you want to make it a bit more environmentally realistic, you can color the cotton grey or black with marker or paint.

 - Glue the wheels onto the bottom of the train.

-- You can stop here with TEMPLATE #1 or print template #2 as well.
+- You can stop here with Template #1 or print template #2 as well.

 - Glue the car and caboose from template #2 onto the back of the train.
 Explain that the caboose of the train is always the last (the caboose is on the top of the page on template 2.
 The car is on the bottom).

 - You can cut out magazine pictures of toys or children, a picture from a coloring book, or a small photo of the child and glue them into the car or onto the back of the caboose.

 - Close the template window after printing to return to this screen.